cardano-scaling/hydra/docs/docs/index.md

----
-sidebar_position: 1
----

-# Getting Started
+# Welcome

-Hydra is the layer-two scalability solution for Cardano, which aims to increase the speed of transactions (low latency, high throughput) and minimize transaction cost.
+Hydra is a layer-two scalability solution for Cardano, which aims to increase the speed of transactions (low latency, high throughput) and minimize transaction cost.

-This repository contains the implementation for the Hydra [Head protocol](https://eprint.iacr.org/2020/299.pdf).
-Most prominently, it contains a `hydra-node`, which runs a simplified (coordinated) Hydra Head protocol, connects to other `hydra-node`s, interfaces the Cardano blockchain and provides an API to clients such as the included example terminal user interface `hydra-tui`.
+This is the user manual for `hydra-node`, an implementation of the Hydra Head protocol, as originally published [here](https://eprint.iacr.org/2020/299.pdf).
+The `hydra-node` interfaces the Cardano blockchain, connects to other `hydra-node`s on a dedicated overlay network, runs a simplified (coordinated) Hydra Head protocol, and provides an API to clients.

-:::warning Mainnet Availability
+:::warning Mainnet Availability disclaimer

 The Hydra Head protocol version 0.10.0 or newer is compatible with the Cardano mainnet, which means it is possible to run a `hydra-node` on mainnet using real